Good Grief Cook

 Matino family rallied before William went to Afghanistan.

-And now for another "pick me up" better known as tiramisu.
-Countless variations on tiramisu exists.
-This recipe for Easy Low Fat Tiramisu always gets rave reviews and is SO easy to make.
-No one will believe it is low in fat.
 Beware: this is an adult dessert with a bit of a savory edge from the bitter-sweet espresso syrup.
-I find the soft lady fingers at Trader Joe's.
-They fit perfectly in an 8-inch square pan.
+The angel food cake soaks it up.
 The Greek yogurt pudding mix is new to me and I love it.
 I found it in the regular grocery store right next to all the other pudding/jello mixes.
+Vanilla or white chocolate pudding mix works, too.

 This dessert is filled with luscious layers.
 The use of angel food cake completely lightens it up.
 The no-cook creamy instant pudding-Greek yogurt-cream cheese layer makes it easy.
 I hope you will give it a try.